Xiejiafufu/FIE2026/README_EN.md

 - Participating teams must independently select one or more large language models (model type and parameter count are unrestricted); design their own prompts using the released dataset; send each instance to the model; instruct the model to judge the truth value of the `hypothesis` field based on the `text` field; record the model's responses; and finally organize all results into a JSON-format data file.
 - Truth values include three categories:
   - If the model determines, based on the background sentence, that the hypothesis is **true**, write `"true"` in the `factivity` field, and write the model's confidence score in the `confidence` field (i.e., the degree to which the model believes the hypothesis is true).
-The confidence value range is (0.5, 1], and the field value is a string (numeric value rounded to two decimal places).
+The confidence value range is (0.5, 1], and the field value is a **number** (numeric value rounded to two decimal places).
   - If the model determines, based on the background sentence, that the hypothesis is **false**, write `"false"` in the `factivity` field, and write the model's confidence score in the `confidence` field (i.e., the degree to which the model believes the hypothesis is false).
-The confidence value range is (0.5, 1], and the field value is a string (numeric value rounded to two decimal places).
+The confidence value range is (0.5, 1], and the field value is a **number** (numeric value rounded to two decimal places).
-  - If the model determines that the truth value of the hypothesis **cannot be determined** based on the background sentence, write `"uncertain"` in the `factivity` field, and write `null` in the `confidence` field (note: the field value type here is null).
+  - If the model determines that the truth value of the hypothesis **cannot be determined** based on the background sentence, write `"uncertain"` in the `factivity` field, and write `null` in the `confidence` field (note: the field value type here is **null**).
 - If the model refuses to answer, please adjust the prompt and retest.
 - If other issues arise, please contact the task organizers by email.
 - All resources used by participating teams must be described in detail in the final technical report.
 All experimental code and results should be carefully saved for verification purposes.